Wearables and Well-being Programs: The Complete Guide for 2023

 Habits form after you’ve tracked physical activity for months, and the data gleaned from the tracker is just another carbon copy of the previous day’s data.
 Boredom sets in for most people who are using trackers, which is why most people abandon them after a few months.
 Here is the most current evidence we have on how quickly people stop using their wearable devices.

 We have other devices in our lives that are like wearable fitness trackers.
 When was the last time you actually took a close look at the tachometer on your dashboard?
-T

 he tachometer gives precise measures of how many rotations per minute your engine is making.
 Almost every dashboard has a tachometer, and as you rev the engine you can see the revolutions per minute going up.

 Tracking rpm’s is not something any of us care about, yet almost every car has a tachometer using valuable dashboard space to give you lots of information you care nothing about.
-Having a tachometer is like having a wearable device.
+Having a tachometer is sometimes like having a wearable device.
 In some ways, it is amazing technology that’s looking for a problem to solve, but the information provided can become stale.

-Previous users of wearable devices have complained that they are easy to lose, they break, they’re really not waterproof (despite manufacturer’s claims), they are sometimes are difficult to sync with your smart phone, the batteries don’t last long enough, some of them are not very attractive, they may be uncomfortable to wear, and, at the end of the day, they don’t provide much material benefit.
+Previous users of wearable devices have complained that they are easy to lose, they break, they’re often not waterproof (despite manufacturer’s claims), they are sometimes are difficult to sync with your smart phone, the batteries don’t last long enough, some of them are not very attractive, they may be uncomfortable to wear, and, at the end of the day, they don’t provide much material benefit.

 Many of you reading this blog have a wearable device.
 Most people who have a wearable device are already quite fit, younger than average, and have a higher socioeconomic status than average.
 Most people stop using them after 12 months.
 Are you one of them?